 Start with the truth of the system you already have.

-The AI Systems Audit helps a business find what is real, risky, useful, duplicated, missing, or ready to prove.
+The AI Systems Audit helps a business find what is real, risky, useful, duplicated, missing, or ready to validate.
 We map workflows, tools, data, people, review needs, runtime options, and the first AI lane worth building.

 Audit area